 While every case is unique, the shortest amount of time under Pennsylvania law that may elapse before a divorce decree can be entered is 90 days after the service of the Divorce Complaint.
 The parties will also need to consent to the entry of the decree and waive advance notice requirements.

 There is also a short period of time that will pass while the Court is preparing the decree, which may take anywhere from a few days to a few weeks once the decree has been requested.
-To obtain a quick divorce, you will also either need to have a settlement agreement addressing the distribution of marital property in place or have no marital property to divide at all.
+To obtain a quick divorce, you will also either need to have in place a settlement agreement addressing the distribution of marital property or have no marital property to divide at all.

 If your case is more complex and a consent agreement cannot be reached quickly, there is a one-year wait from the date you and your spouse separate.
 After that year-long wait, the prescribed Court process can be lengthy.

 Depending upon the extent of the conflict between spouses and whether you require the Court to ultimately decide how to divide your marital assets, it is not uncommon for the Court process to take one to two additional years, if not longer.

 Conversely, a settlement agreement can be negotiated and executed at any point in time, wherein the parties will agree to the distribution of marital property and the execution of all documents necessary to obtain a decree.